 The percentage of female leaders largely reflects vice presidents who have been women.
 Fourteen women have held the title, including four in the last three years, compared to 36 men.

-Sen. Daniella Sanchez (SFS ’22) believes women get pushed to the less powerful spot for strategic reasons.
+Sen. Daniella Sanchez (COL ’22) believes women get pushed to the less powerful spot for strategic reasons.
 “The sweet ticket is for a man to be in the first position and a woman to be second hand,” she said.

 Vice President Aleida Olvera (COL ’20) and former Vice President Kenna Chick (SFS ’20) both acknowledged the trend, though neither felt gender dynamics played a role in their position.
 Chick was chosen by Pres.
 Juan Martinez (SFS ’20) to fill the opening left by former Vice President Naba Rahman (SFS ’19), and Olvera never vied for the top spot.